Dungyichao/RTOS_ARM/README.md

 ### 1.2 Manage Run-Time Environment
 CMSIS --> Select CORE <br />
 Device --> Select Startup
+### 1.3 Error Connecting to Board
+You may encounter some problem when trying to flash your code from your PC to the board kit.
+You may need to check if the USB cable is good (some USB cable can only charge the board instead of transferring data).
+Then there might be driver problem which you may refer to the [link](http://www.keil.com/support/docs/3634.htm).

 # 2. Board Support Package (BSP)